rafalp/Misago/dev-docs/plugins/hooks/validate-post-hook.md

 This hook wraps a standard function used by Misago to validate post contents.
 Raises `ValidationError` if they are invalid.

+Post contents are represented as a `ParsingResult` object with the following attributes:

+- `markup: str`: The original markup posted by the user. - `tokens: list[Token]`: A token stream returned by the parser. - `html: str`: An HTML representation of the parsed markup. - `text: str`: A plain text representation of the parsed markup.

 ## Location